thalessarubbi/Proffy/README.md

 # Clone the repo
 $ git clone <https://github.com/thalessarubbi/Proffy.git>

-# Access project folder from a terminal
+# Access the project folder from a terminal
 $ cd Proffy

-# Go to server folder
+# Go to the server folder
 $ cd server

 # Install dependencies
 $ yarn

-# run api on dev mode
+# Run API on dev mode
 $ yarn start

-# The server will start at port :3333 - access <http://localhost:3333>
+# The server will start at port:3333 - access <http://localhost:3333>

 #### Start web app ####

-# Access project folder from a terminal
+# Access the project folder from a terminal
 $ cd Proffy

-# Go to web folder
+# Go to the web folder
 $ cd web

 # Install dependencies